 When moving to Beijing for work, new arrivals may need some time to adjust to the business culture.
 Working hours are usually long and there is a high demand for good quality work, which may put a lot of pressure on expats.

-Of course, each company or organisation may favour a unique work culture, but there are several aspects of doing business that are ubiquitous in China, including networking and guanxi, which emphasises the role of building strong and trustworthy relationships with business associates.
+Of course, each company or organisation may favour a unique work culture, but there are several aspects of doing business that are ubiquitous in China.
+This includes networking and guanxi (face), which emphasises the role of building strong and trustworthy relationships with business associates.

 ►Doing Business in China gives more insight into the country's work culture